ham899/BUS445-customer-churn-analysis/README.md

 ## Overview

 This project was a group project completed in the Simon Fraser University course **BUS445: Customer Analytics**.
 I have anonymized all other group members’ contributions to respect their privacy.
-All uploaded files are my own work; however, the uploaded slides are primarily the work of another group member.
+All uploaded scripts are my own work; however, the uploaded slides are primarily the work of another group member.

 We were provided five datasets containing key information for the fictional Californian telecommunications company **CaliConnect**.
 We think our professor likely obtained these datasets from [Kaggle](https://www.kaggle.com/).
 The datasets were as follows:
 - **Demographics:** customer demographic information